 - Lupin III: Missed by a Dollar: Big Bad Cynthia is seen in bed covered only in Modesty Bedsheet during the climactic scene.

 - Near the beginning of Shrek the Third, Donkey tries to get Shrek out of bed and yanks off the covers, resulting in him Screaming at Squick.

 Donkey: You know, you really need to get yourself a pair of jammies!

 - Sing 2: Jimmy Crystal is revealed to do this, which his poor assistant Jerry finds out the hard way when he has to barge into his bedroom to wake him up.

 - In Anger Management, Buddy Rydell sleeps in the nude, then cuddles up to David when they share a bed.
 Considering Buddy's modus operandi, it was intended to be one more way to crank up the awkwardness for David and make him come to an epiphany.

-- In Batman Forever, when Batman visits Dr. Chase Meridian (Nicole Kidman) in her bedroom, it's heavily implied that she's naked except for her bedsheet.
+- In Batman Forever, when Batman visits Dr. Chase Meridian in her bedroom, it's heavily implied that she's naked except for her bedsheet.

-- Lupe Lamora (Talisa Soto) in Licence to Kill.
-She's introduced sleeping with her lover post-sex.
-Later, when James Bond infiltrates the cruise ship she's on and sneaks into her bedroom to take her as hostage, she gets up and cover herself with Modesty Bedsheet.
+- In Licence to Kill, Lupe Lamora is introduced sleeping with her lover post-sex.
+Later, when James Bond infiltrates the cruise ship she's on and sneaks into her bedroom to take her as hostage, she gets up and covers herself with a Modesty Bedsheet.

-- When Carrie goes to visit Dalton in his loft apartment in Road House, she finds him sleeping nude and is all to happy to start Eating the Eye Candy before he pulls on some jeans.
+- When Carrie goes to visit Dalton in his loft apartment in Road House (1989), she finds him sleeping nude and is all to happy to start Eating the Eye Candy before he pulls on some jeans.